bytedance/research-cluster-dataset/README.md

 ## Introduction

 This repository contains a public release of ByteDance microservice cluster data for the benefit of research and the academic community.
-The data directory contains four JSON files corresponding to four real clusters at ByteDance.
+The `dataset` directory contains four JSON files corresponding to four real clusters at ByteDance.
 We provide the following information for each cluster:

  * List of services, containers, and machines;